Combining AI and AM - Improving Approximate Matching through Transformer Networks: Transformer-Boosted Approximate Matching

+\textbf{Training Setup:} The architecture of the transformer model relies on the \textit{TinyBERT} architecture by \cite{tinybert}.
+The model is a smaller, distilled version of the widely used, pre-trained language model BERT~\cite{bert}.
+Compared to BERT, TinyBERT models have significantly less number of parameters, which improves training and inference time noticeably.
+All our experiments were implemented in the deep-learning framework PyTorch~\citep{pytorch}.
+We note that a single GPU, as, for example, provided by Google Colab for free, is sufficient to train our models on 100,000 files in 20 minutes.
+Training on more powerful, data-center-grade GPUs, e.g., an NVIDIA A100 GPU, can speed up the training time significantly.
+Furthermore, training can also be scaled across multiple GPUs, allowing for larger batch sizes to accelerate the training process even more.
+Adaptive sampling strategies to create a representative subset of available data might also be used to reduce the effective number of samples in the training data.

-\textbf{Training Setup:} The architecture of the transformer model relies on the TinyBERT architecture by \citet{tinybert}.
-This model has a sufficient size for our purposes, as it needs less training data than other transformer sizes.
-We further used a TinyBERT model pretrained on natural language, and found that it boosts the performance when fine-tuning it on abstract hashes compared to training a randomly initialized model from scratch.
-For comparison reasons, we also trained a simple feed-forward neural network, whose architecture is inspired by the work of \citet{peiser2020}.
+Following the original TinyBERT architecture, our transformer encoder model has 12 attention heads and 4 hidden layers.
+The intermediate feed-forward layer size in the encoder is 1200.
+The dimensionality of the encoder and pooling layers is 312.
+This model has a sufficient size for our purposes, as it needs less training data than larger transformers.
+We further initialized our model with pre-trained weights trained on a natural language task and found that it boosts the performance even if fine-tuned on abstract hashes compared to training a randomly initialized model from scratch.
+The output layer is a standard feed-forward layer with two output neurons.

+For comparison reasons, we also trained a simple feed-forward neural network, whose architecture was inspired by the work of \cite{peiser2020}.
+The model consists of three fully-connected layers, followed by batch normalization layers~\citep{batchnorm} and ReLU activations.
+It also contains a dropout layer with dropout probability $p=0.125$ after the first block.

-We trained all networks using the Adam optimizer~\cite{adam} with a fixed learning rate and a batch size of 1,024 for our transformer model (BERT) and a smaller batch size of 512 for the feed-forward network.
-We further used 15\% of the training data as a validation set and stopped training after the validation loss started to increase.
-A simple binary cross-entropy loss function was used for optimization.
+We trained all networks using the \textit{Adam optimizer}~\citep{adam} with a fixed learning rate of $10^{-3}$, a batch size of 1,024 tokenized hashes for our transformer model (TinyBERT), and a smaller batch size of 512 for the feed-forward network.
+We further used 15\% of the training data as a validation set and performed early stopping, meaning that we stopped training after the validation loss started to increase.
+We then used a standard cross-entropy loss function for optimization:

+Here, $y_i\in {0,1}$ denotes the ground-truth binary indicator if the corresponding file contains a to-be-found fragment, and $\hat{y}_i\in [0, 1]$ denotes the predicted probability of $y_i=1$.
+We emphasize that the model could also be designed with a single output and optimized with a binary cross-entropy loss.
+However, by designing the model for multi-classification, we could easily extend it for additional classes, if necessary.